 Access is via CANVAS, year level exam course part 1 >> quick links >> BMJ OnExamination

 Modules >> student academic resources >> BMJ OnExamination >> download PDF >> follow instructions of PDF to subscribe freely to BMJ OnExamination

 The AMSS Teaching Series lectures have been written to supplement student learning and act as a form of self-assessment.
 'Core Content' lectures cover topics that students should be very familiar with by the end of the rotation.
 'End of Rotation' lectures cover some more peripheral, or challenging, content.
 A pre-clinical organ system-based lecture series is in development.

-IntelliLearn & DAROGA are two Obstetrics & Gynaecology online lecture series targeted to the Year 5 Human Reproductive Health program.
+The DAROGA YouTube channel is an Obstetrics & Gynaecology online lecture series delivered by the much loved, Dr Alphonse Roux, and targeted to the Year 5 Human Reproductive Health program.
 Particular highlights of DAROGA include its OSCE Pearls of Wisdom videos and the cameos from “Zen Master Jimmy.”

 You may have heard of Khan Academy.
 Their extensive collection of educational videos spans almost every field of study.
 Khan Academy’s biology videos can be a great place to get an understanding of FBS or MMI concepts and their medicine videos can help you to gain a basic understanding of complex concepts.
 Very useful for simplifying those hard to grasp areas including renal and respiratory physiology.

 Possibly the most knowledgeable human being when it comes to the RAAS (Renin-Angiotensin-Aldosterone System, in case you are yet to watch the Dr Najeeb video) Dr Najeeb’s Youtube channel contains 100s of videos explaining key anatomical, physiological and pathological concepts.